Divorce Lawyer New York City

 These are just a handful of criteria a judge can consider, and New York law further authorizes judges to deliberate on any other factor they deem “a just and proper consideration”.
 But a judge can only consider the factors they actually know about.
 It’s the job of the lawyer to get those issues before the court.

-Every detail matters in deciding how property is divided in a New York divorce.
-The lawyers at Maryam Jahedi Law Firm P.C. are ready to fight for your best interests right down to those details.
+Every Detail Matters in Deciding How Property Is Divided in a New York Divorce.
+The divorce attorneys at Maryam Jahedi Law Firm P.C. are ready to fight for your best interests right down to those details.
 Call our New York City office today at (646) 798-7118 or contact us online to set up a consultation.
+Understanding the nuances of equitable distribution involves appreciating the historical context of each spouse's contributions, both monetary and non-monetary, during the marriage.
+Judicial discretion allows for flexibility, but it also requires precise and detailed representation to ensure fairness is served in each unique scenario.

 - Inheritances are also considered separate property.
 An important caveat here is that if a cash inheritance was put into a joint savings account or jointly held investment portfolio, that commingling means a judge will likely deem it marital property.
 But inherited property, standing on its own, is separate property.